-Shared Buffers works in cooperation with operating system cache, rather than replacing it.
+Shared Buffers work in cooperation with the operating system cache, rather than replacing it.
 These caches improve performance by reducing the physical I/O necessary.

-Why we need to set Checkpoints carefully to limit crash recovery time, while not impacting the rest of the system's performance.
+Why do we need to set Checkpoints carefully to limit crash recovery time, while not impacting the rest of the system's performance?